nualagr/dargan-health-foods/TESTING.md

 &#9745; Sort search results, by price, alphabetically or by rating.

 Users are able to sort the search results returned by rating, price or alphabetically.
-This can be done by chosing the desired ordering system from the sorting dropdown select box.
+This can be done by choosing the desired ordering system from the sorting dropdown select box.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-sorting-search-results-desktop-device.png "Screenshot of the sorting dropdown select on a desktop device.")